Young-Onset Parkinson's Disease

 The age of diagnosis matters for a variety of reasons, from probable causes of early cases to symptoms and treatment:

-Genetics: As with any case of Parkinson’s disease, the exact cause is usually unknown.
-That said, “The young-onset cases of Parkinson’s disease are, on average, a bit more likely to be familial or genetic,” says Gregory Pontone, M.D., director of the Johns Hopkins Movement Disorders Psychiatry Clinic.
+- Genetics.
+As with any case of Parkinson’s disease, the exact cause is usually unknown.
+That said, young-onset cases of Parkinson’s disease are, on average, slightly more likely to be familial or genetic.

 Challenges of Young-Onset Parkinson’s